Why Does My Toddler Drool So Much? | District Speech and Language Therapy | Speech Therapist Clinic in Washington DC

 In addition to pediatric dysphagia, other disorders may cause excess drooling in children.

-Some of the conditions which may cause feeding and swallowing disorders in your child include:
+Some of the conditions which may lead to a feeding and swallowing disorder in your child include:

 • Stomach problems, such as acid reflux